-An experienced Los Angeles slip and fall lawyer from Salamati Law will have extensive experience handling these and other types of personal injury cases.
-The sooner you call us after suffering injuries in a fall, the better the opportunity to preserve evidence of the slip and fall accident and to recover the monetary compensation that you deserve.
+In the aftermath of a slip and fall injury, talk with an experienced Los Angeles slip and fall lawyer.
+At Salamati Law, our team has extensive experience handling these and other types of personal injury cases.
+Speaking with an attorney as soon as possible means you have a better opportunity to preserve evidence, establish liability, and recover the monetary compensation that you deserve.

 In most types of personal injury lawsuits in California, an injured party needs to demonstrate negligence on the part of the defendant.
 Los Angeles slip and fall lawsuits are no different.
 Proving a defendant’s negligence means establishing that:

 In most slip and fall negligence cases, the defendant is a property owner, like a landlord, or property occupier, like the store renting space.
 These entities are usually responsible for the negligence of their employees as well under a theory known as respondeat superior or vicarious liability.
 Other individuals or businesses may also be liable if they had the responsibility to keep the area safe.

 Slip and fall cases come under the heading of “premises liability” cases; the central question is whether someone in charge of the premises breached a duty.
 A landowner or occupier in California has a legal duty to repair, protect against, or give warning of dangers that he or she either knew about or reasonably should have known about.

 Some of the elements that your lawyer will look for include:

 Knowing exactly how you were injured in a slip and fall accident is the starting point of proving negligence.
 Some of the most common causes include:

 You will also be required to explain how the defendant’s actions caused or contributed to these causes.
 For example, a customer may have spilled a fountain drink in a restaurant, and an employee waited an unreasonably long time to clean it up or post a warning sign.
 Without making the connection between the cause and the defendant’s actions, your case may not be successful.